Batch Dialer logo

 Whenever a prospect has a price-related issue, pause for a moment as they might volunteer some more details unprompted.
 And once they finish it, zero in by asking a few questions to show your concern.

-Try to dig into what makes the prospect think that your products/solutions.
+Try to dig into what makes the prospect think that your products or service is unaffordable or not worth the cost.
 You’ll often find their issue is more of a vague feeling than anything concrete.
 In this case, a few hard facts may help put their mind at ease.
 Tell them what sets your products apart and why they should consider them instead of other options.

-If the prospect is still not convinced, put the price in context (how much it costs in relation to ROI).
-Once the client understands the value your service is providing; the price will affect less.
+If the prospect is still not convinced, put the price in context.
+This can be especially influential when it’s framed in return on investment.
+An example of this would be, “This product has paid for itself with our clients who saw a 6% increase in revenue.”
+Once the client understands the value your service is providing; the price will be less of a problem.

 • “We can’t implement this solution.”